 A Bill of Lading, or B/L, simply put, is a legal contract of carriage for the cargo being shipped.
 It contains details of the shipment, dates, parties involved, etc.

 When dealing with Bill of Ladings, it is important to note whether you’re handling the House Bill of Lading, or HBL, or Master Bill of Lading, or MBL.
-In this post, we’ll go into the details and differences of both types.

 The Master Bill of Lading is also known as the Ocean or Carrier Bill of Lading.
 Since the Master B/L is issued by the shipping line to the NVOCC, the shipper is usually the NVOCC or their corresponding agents.
 The consignee is usually the NVOCC operator, or their destination agents or counterparts.
 And the notify party could be the same as the consignee or any other party.